Orange-OpenSource/angular-swagger-ui/README.md

 			.module('yourApp', ['swaggerUi', 'swaggerUiAuthorization'])
 			// what is below is required for oauth2 flows 'implicit' and 'accessCode' (ie. authorizationCode)
 			// what is below can also be used to initialize apiKey or Basic authorizations .config(function(swaggerUiAuthProvider) {
-                swaggerUiAuthProvider.credentials({
+          swaggerUiAuthProvider.configuration({
+              // required for oauth2 flow 'implicit' and 'accessCode' (ie. authorizationCode)
+             	redirectUrl: 'yourPathToAngularSwaggerUI/oauth2-redirect.html'
               // optional
-                    apiKey: {
+              yourSecurityName: {
-                    	yourApiKeyName: 'yourApiKeyValue' // optional, can be used to initialize api key value },
+              	apiKey: 'yourApiKeyValue' // optional, can be used to initialize api key value },
               // optional
-                    basic: {
+              yourSecurityName: {
               	login: 'yourLogin', // optional, can be used to initialize basic login
               	password: 'yourPassword' // optional, can be used to initialize basic password },
-                    // what is below is required for oauth2 flows 'implicit' and 'accessCode' (ie. authorizationCode)
+              // optional
-                    oauth2: {
+              yourSecurityName: {
               	clientId: 'yourClientId', // optional, can be used to initialize oauth2 credentials
               	clientSecret: 'yourClientSecret', // optional, can be used to initialize oauth2 credentials
-                    	login: 'yourLogin', // optional, can be used to initialize oauth2 or basic credentials
+              	login: 'yourLogin', // optional, can be used to initialize oauth2 credentials
-                    	password: 'yourPassword', // optional, can be used to initialize oauth2 or basic credentials
+              	password: 'yourPassword', // optional, can be used to initialize oauth2 credentials
+              	scopeSeparator: 'scopeSeparator', // optional, can be used to configure oauth2 scopes separator, default value is space
-                    	apiKey: 'yourApiKey', // optional, can be used to initialize API key credentials
+              	// optional, can be used to configure oauth2 additional query params to tokenUrl and authorizationUrl
-                    	redirectUrl: 'yourPathToAngularSwaggerUI/oauth2-redirect.html' // required for oauth2 flow 'implicit' and 'accessCode' (ie. authorizationCode)
+              	queryParams: {
+              		'yourQueryParamName': 'yourQueryParamValue'
+              		...
+              	},
               },
           });
       })
 			...
 	</script>
 </body>